eliot-tron/eliot-tron.github.io/_pages/cv.md

 Other
 ======
+* 17-18 June 2025: Member of the organizing and scientific committee for the Calista workshop [_Interplay between data and models in deep learning: a geometric perspective_](https://geomdatamodels.sciencesconf.org).
+* April 2025 - September 2025: Part of the supervision of the research internship of Pablo Hueso Merino (2nd year master's student at Paris-Saclay University).
-* 2024-2025 - Member of ENAC's PhD students' association board.
+* 2024-2025: Member of ENAC's PhD students' association board.
-* 2024-2025 - Member of the organizing committee of the ENAC PhD Day.
+* 2024-2025: Member of the organizing committee of the ENAC PhD Day.
-* 2024-2025 - PhD students' representative on the ENAC Research Council.
+* 2024-2025: PhD students' representative on the ENAC Research Council.
-* 2024 - Regional finalist in [MT180](https://mt180.fr/) (Three minute thesis), a pop-science contest.
+* 2024: Regional finalist in [MT180](https://mt180.fr/) (Three minute thesis), a pop-science contest.
-* 2023 - Part of the supervision of the Master's thesis of Nicola Rosetti (Master's student at the University of Bologna).
+* 2023: Part of the supervision of the Master's thesis of Nicola Rosetti (2nd year master's student at the University of Bologna).

 Interests
 ======
 * Music (Electronic Music Production, Drummer, Sound-engineering, ...)